Sixth Form Admission

-- 8 GCSEs grades A* - B or 9-5 two of which must be English Language and Mathematics and all should be from full GCSE courses.
+- 8 GCSEs (or DfE recognised equivalent) grades 9-5 or A* - B, two of which must be English Language and Mathematics.

-- At least a grade B or 6 at GCSE in the subjects to be studied at AS/A-level.
+- At least a 6 or grade B at GCSE in the subjects to be studied at AS/A-level.

 - Grade B or 6 or above in the Higher Tier is an entry requirement for Mathematics and/or Science AS/A level courses.
 Students who have taken Foundation Tier GCSE courses in Mathematics and Sciences (rather than Higher Tier) are unlikely to have covered all the appropriate topics from which they can move on to A-level in the context of this school.

-- To study a Science subject it would be necessary for an applicant to have achieved at least a Grade B or 6 in both Higher Tier Science and Additional Science or Separate Science GCSEs.
+- To study a Science subject it would be necessary for an applicant to have achieved at least a Grade B or 6 in Combined Science or Separate Science GCSEs.

-- Students who wish to study Further Mathematics must achieve at Grade A*-A or 9-7 in GSCE Mathematics.
+- Students who wish to study Further Mathematics must achieve at Grade A*-A or 9-7 in GCSE Mathematics.

-- Students would be expected to have studied GCSE in subjects they wish to study at A-level.
-In the case of Economics and Sociology where the subjects may not have been studied at GCSE level, Grade B or 6 in English Literature and a Humanity would be required as a minimum condition of entry to the course.
+- Students would normally be expected to have studied GCSE in subjects they wish to study at A-level.
+In the case of Classical Civilisation, Economics, Philosophy and Sociology where the subjects may not have been studied at GCSE level, Grade B or 6 in English Literature and a Humanity would be required as a minimum condition of entry to the course.